-Read This Before Mixing Face Sunscreen Into Your FoundationJuly 11, 2019
+Read This Before Mixing Face Sunscreen Into Your FoundationSeptember 09, 2020

-At this point, we’re all well-versed in the fact that sunscreen is a must in our everyday beauty routine.
+At this point, we’re all well-versed in the fact that sunscreen is a must in our daily beauty routines.
 But how are you applying your go-to formula?
 Are you simply wearing a foundation that promises SPF protection?
-Or are you mixing sunscreen directly into your foundation like a little DIY science project?
-As concerned beauty editors who want to keep your skin in top-notch shape, we’re here to encourage your best skin-care habits, starting with the way you apply your sunscreen under your makeup — because yes, there is a right (and wrong!) way to do it.
-We reached out to board-certified dermatologist Lian Mack, MD, for advice on how to do it right.
+Or are you mixing sunscreen directly into your foundation like you’re doing a science experiment?
+As concerned beauty editors who want to help you keep your skin in top-notch shape, we’re here to help you make good skin-care choices, starting with sunscreen.

 Hit *Pause* Before Mixing SPF Into Your Foundation

 “I don’t recommend mixing moisturizer with SPF,” says Dr. Mack.
 “Mixing the two may alter the properties of the SPF, making it less effective.”
 And before we go any further, no, wearing a foundation with SPF by itself isn’t the answer because you probably won’t apply enough of the product to get the level of protection you need (more on that below).

 Instead, Dr. Mack recommends layering the two products.
 “The order in which you apply the products depends on the type of SPF being used,” she says.
 “For example, If you are using a chemical sunscreen, it needs to sit directly on the skin to absorb the rays of the sun where it is then converted to heat.
 In this instance, I recommend applying SPF first.”